KartikPulipati/rally/README.md

-# Base Template for my django projects
+# Instructions to setup development environment for this project.

 ### How to use this repository!
 ###### *This is done with Mac commands*